-James taught international relations, political science, and sociology at Johns Hopkins, McGill (Canada Research Chair), Carleton, and the University of Minnesota (Endowed Chair).
+James taught international relations, political science, and sociology at Johns Hopkins, McGill (Canada Research Chair), Carleton, and the University of Minnesota (endowed research chair).
 He held fellowships and visiting appointments at the Brookings Institution, Brown University’s Watson Institute, and CIDE in Mexico City.

 His research in Africa, Asia, Latin America, North America, and the Middle East combined interviews, public opinion surveys, and statistical analysis.
 His scholarly articles appeared in International Organization, International Security, Human Rights Quarterly, and World Development, among others.